EPFL-LCN/neuronaldynamics-exercises/doc/exercises/exponential-integrate-and-fire.rst

 .. figure:: exc_images/exp_IF_min_current.png
    :align: center

-   A short pulse current of 2ms duration is injected into an Exponential-Integrate-and-Fire neuron.
+   A short pulse current of 2ms duration is injected into an exponential-integrate-and-fire neuron.
 The current amplitude is just sufficient to elicit a spike.

 To get started, copy the following code into a Jupyter notebook.
-It follows a common pattern used in these exercises: use the input_factory to get a specific current, inject it into the neuron model we provide, and finally use the plot_tools to visualize the state variables:
+It follows a common pattern used in these exercises: use the ``input_factory`` to get a specific current, inject it into the neuron model we provide, and finally use the ``plot_tools`` to visualize the state variables:

 .. code-block:: py

-    % matplotlib inline
+    %matplotlib inline
     import brian2 as b2
     import matplotlib.pyplot as plt
-    import neurodynex.exponential_integrate_fire.exp_IF as exp_IF
+    import neurodynex3.exponential_integrate_fire.exp_IF as exp_IF
-    from neurodynex.tools import plot_tools, input_factory
+    from neurodynex3.tools import plot_tools, input_factory

     input_current = input_factory.get_step_current(
         t_start=20, t_end=120, unit_time=b2.ms, amplitude=0.8 * b2.namp)